Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - Apply accessibility design patterns to test charters

-- Evaluate gameplay systems through an inclusive lens
+- Evaluate gameplay systems through an inclusive testing lens

 What Comes Next